arerlend/azure-schemaregistry-spark/README.md

 # azure-schemaregistry-spark (WIP)

+## Overview

+Schema Registry support in Java is provided by the official Schema Registry SDK in the Azure Java SDK repository.

+Schema Registry serializer craft payloads that contain a schema ID and an encoded payload.
+The ID references a registry-stored schema that can be used to decode the user-specified payload.

+However, consuming Schema Registry-backed payloads in Spark is particularly difficult, since -
+- Spark Kafka does not support plug-in with KafkaSerializer and KafkaDeserializer objects, and
+- Object management is non-trivial given Spark's driver-executor model.

+For these reasons, Spark functions are required to simplify SR UX in Spark.
 This repository contains packages that will provide Spark support in Scala for serialization and deserialization of registry-backed payloads.
 Code is work in progress.

 Currently, only Avro encodings are supported by Azure Schema Registry clients.  `from_avro` and `to_avro` found in the `functions.scala` files will be usable for converting Spark SQL columns from registry-backed payloads to columns of the correct Spark SQL datatype (e.g. `StringType`, `StructType`, etc.).